As this will be the final installment of our retirement series, I put together what we have discussed so far over the 10 articles as a summary here.

 Diagram 1: Holistic Retirement Model

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 28 October 2017.

 - Part 1: Drawing Down Retirement Money